ni/nimble/packages/nimble-components/src/banner/specs/README.md

 _Consider the accessibility of the component, including:_

 -   _Keyboard Navigation and Focus_
-    -   the action button/link and the close button will be focusable tab stops
+    -   the action button/link and the dismiss button will be focusable tab stops
 -   _Form Input_
     -   N/A
 -   _Use with Assistive Technology_